What steps is your organization going to take to retain more volunteers in 2022? Here are 5 strategies to incorporate into your retention plan.

 Another tip is to make the volunteer registration process as streamlined as possible for supporters.
 A streamlined process will demonstrate to volunteers that your organization values their time.

 One of the best ways to build trust with volunteers is through effective communication.
 Your organization should use communication as a tool to build and strengthen relationships.
 Your nonprofit can communicate opportunities for involvement, data about your program’s impact, and thank volunteers personally for their participation.
 Communication should be frequent and across multiple mediums such as email, text, social media, and in-person.
 Find out what technologies your volunteers use and be present there.
 According to a communication study, performed by Willis Towers Watson, organizations with highly effective communication strategies are 3-5 times more likely to outperform their peers.
-How is your nonprofit using communication to retain volunteers in 2021?
+How is your nonprofit going to use communication to retain volunteers in 2022?

 Entice volunteers to commit more of their precious time

 As mentioned earlier in this post, being flexible is key, and so is getting volunteers as involved as possible.
 Studies have shown a direct correlation between retention and the number of hours a volunteer provides an organization each year.
 According to a study, performed by the Corporation for National & Community Service, volunteers who serve 50 hours per year or more are 40% more likely to give one year to the next than those who serve 1-14 hours per year.
 The best way to entice volunteers is by creating a personalized, flexible, and engaging experience.
 How your organization accomplishes this task is up to you.